AuHau/projector-cabinet/README.md

 ### OTA updates

 OTA updates are sourced from GitHub Releases.
 For creating those there is Release-Please action which creates Release PR that when you merge it create new release.
+With the new release a new firmware resource is build with CI, which compiles the Python files `.py` into [`.mpy` files](https://docs.micropython.org/en/latest/reference/mpyfiles.html).

 For updating the firmware you need to press in Home Assistant "Install" button on the Firmware entity.

+You need to point for the OTA updates to your forked repo in the `/main.py` file you need to tweak the `OTA_REPO` variable.